 The most common cause of myelophthisic anemia is

-Cancers most often involved include breast or prostate; less often kidney, lung, adrenal, or thyroid.
+Cancers most often involved include breast or prostate; less often kidney, lung, adrenal, or thyroid cancers are the cause.
 Extramedullary hematopoiesis tends to be modest.

 Decreased functional hematopoietic tissue due to bone marrow infiltration is the main cause of anemia.

 Myeloid metaplasia may result in splenomegaly, particularly in patients with storage diseases.
 In severe cases, symptoms of anemia and of the underlying disorder may be present.
-Massive splenomegaly can cause abdominal pressure, early satiety, cachexia, portal hypertension, and left upper quadrant abdominal pain; hepatomegaly may be present.
-Hepatosplenomegaly is rare with myelofibrosis from malignant tumors.
+Massive splenomegaly can cause abdominal pressure, early satiety, cachexia, portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
+It is caused most often by cirrhosis (in developed countries), schistosomiasis (in endemic areas), or hepatic vascular abnormalities... read more , and left upper quadrant abdominal pain; hepatomegaly may be present.
+Hepatosplenomegaly is rare with myelofibrosis due to malignant tumors.

-Although examination of peripheral blood can be suggestive, diagnosis usually requires bone marrow examination.
+Although examination of peripheral blood can be suggestive, diagnosis usually requires bone marrow examination Bone marrow aspiration and biopsy Anemia is a decrease in the number of red blood cells (RBCs—as measured by the red cell count, the hematocrit, or the red cell hemoglobin content).
+In men, anemia is defined as hemoglobin read more .
 Indications include a leukoerythroblastic pattern and unexplained splenomegaly.
-The marrow may be difficult to aspirate; marrow trephine biopsy is usually required (see Evaluation of Anemia : Bone marrow aspiration and biopsy).
+The marrow may be difficult to aspirate; marrow trephine biopsy is usually required.
 Findings vary according to the underlying disorder.
 Erythropoiesis is normal or increased in some cases.
 Hematopoiesis may be present in the spleen and liver.

 X-rays, if obtained incidentally, may disclose bony lesions (myelosclerosis) characteristic of long-standing myelofibrosis or other osseous changes (ie, osteoblastic or lytic lesions of a tumor), suggesting the cause of anemia.